freedomofpress/securedrop/docs/install.rst

    can add more later)
 -  The username of the system admin

-You can also, optionally, configure a :doc:`daily notifications
+You can also, optionally, configure :doc:`daily notifications
 <journalist>` about whether or not submission activity occurred in the
 past 24 hours.
 They are sent via email so journalists know if it is worth checking the *Journalist Interface*.
 For this you will need: